iPeer Instructor Guide

 • Click Next.

-• Fill in the table that's generated with the "Criteria" text (what you want students to assess about each other), "Level of Mastery" text (what options students will have in assessing each criterion), "Specific Comment" text (any notes about how students should assess each criterion), and "Criteria Weight" (how much weight each criterion will receive).
+• Fill in the table that is generated with the "Criteria" description (what you would like students to assess about each other), "Level of Mastery" description (what options students will have in assessing each criterion), "Specific Comment" description (any notes about how students should assess each criterion), and "Criteria Weight" (how much weight each criterion will receive).

 5. For a mixed evaluation: